Poecilotheria rufilata: Ecology

-The species is confined to the south Western Ghats of India, where it lives in tree hollows, under tree bark, and in rock crevices.
+The species is confined to the south Western Ghats of India, inhabiting tree-rich environments.
 It sometimes enters human settlements.

-It is classed as "endangered", with the major threats being habitat degradation and collection for the pet trade.
+It is classed as an "endangered" species, with the major threats being habitat degradation and collection for the pet trade.
 It is smuggled out of India for sale in Europe and America.

 As a pet

-Compared to other tiger spiders, this species is very skittish and flighty.
-This species will not hesitate to bite.
-Spiderlings are extremely fast, and as they grow, they get quite strong.
-Adults are also extremely fast.
-This is not a beginner species.
+Poecilotheria rufilata along with others in its genus is coveted by advanced tarantula keepers for its unique coloration, fast growth, and larger size.
+Poecilotheria rufilata along with the more restricted Poecilotheria ornata are some of the largest arboreal tarantulas readily available.
+Handling is discouraged and should not be attempted, as, along with most other Old World tarantulas, they can be very skittish and defensive, and are prone to bite.
+Poecilotheria rufilata possesses a very potent venom, therefore specialists suggest this species to experienced owners only.